 Joe Hart (England)

-Joe Hart also represented England in 75 International games with two World Cups and one European Championships.
+Hart also represented England 75 times, featuring at two World Cups and one Euros.

 Claudio Bravo (Chile)

-On his retirement, Claudio Bravo posted on social media:
+On his retirement, Bravo posted the following on social media:

 Ryan Bertrand (England)

-Ryan Bertrand announced his retirement from professional football at the age of 34 years in 2024.
-He played as a left-back for England.
-Ryan Bertrand was known as a modern-day fullback who could play and assist in attack as well as put in defensive tackles whenever required.
+Bertrand announced his retirement at just 34 years of age.
+He was known as a modern-day fullback who could play and assist in attack as well as put in a defensive shift.

 Bertrand started his career at Chelsea’s youth academy in 2005.
-He won the 2011/12 Champions League and the 2012/13 Europa League trophies with them.
-He has also played for many English clubs like Aston Villa, Southampton and Leicester City.
-He has made the most appearances for Southampton.
-Bertrand earned 19 caps for the English Lions.
+He won the 2011/12 Champions League and 2012/13 Europa League trophies with them.
+He has also played for Aston Villa, Southampton, and Leicester City, also earning 19 senior caps for the Three Lions.

 “I will be retiring from football, it’s been a little while but I get asked a lot of questions – ‘When are you coming back, what are you doing?
 So, just to make that official I am retiring and very much looking forward to the next steps.“